carlshan/bradfield_cs/algos/day9/Weighted Graphs.md

 Whereas Dijkstra's is typically used in cases in which we want to find the minimum cost to _all_ locations, A* is a pathfinding algorithm that is typically used when we are optimizing for _one particular location_.
 It is often used in video games to help computer-controlled characters (e.g., monsters) find the shortest path to some destination (e.g., the player).

+Rather than rehashing what has already been written about A*, I will share a few links to resources where you can learn more.

+**Resources:**

-An amazing tutorial on A* can [be found here](https://www.redblobgames.com/pathfinding/a-star/introduction.html).
+* An amazing tutorial on A* can [be found here](https://www.redblobgames.com/pathfinding/a-star/introduction.html).
+* For a 77 minute lecture from Berkeley's CS188 class on Uniform Cost Search and A*, see [this YouTube link](https://www.youtube.com/watch?v=8pTjoFiICg8&list=PLIZQvCoJVokgKBNx210mkXEk4FeSOGfWu&index=3)